Getting people to visit your website is the easy part; getting them to convert is a whole other ball game.

 Before you even start using the tool, you’re supposed to have already identified your ideal customer personas.

-However, the tool will also point you into the direction of new markets that might be interested in the products or services that you have to offer.
+However, the tool will also point you in the direction of new markets that might be interested in the products or services that you have to offer.
 Make sure that you continuously revisit your strategy to make sure you’re not missing out on these outliers.

 A lot of these applications will probably give you contact information about the prospects that are on your site, but they won’t be able to pinpoint who it is that you have to contact for you to be able to make sales.